 Now much has been written about how in the Song of Solomon, The Beloved poetically called Shulamith his Sister.
 I've seen people argue "Sister" is simply a misleading translation, and that I don't buy.
 I am NOT about to argue they were literally Brother and Sister, I stand by my earlier post on the Song of Solomon where I argue Shulamith is Shelomith daughter of Rehoboam and Granddaughter of Solomon, and The Beloved a humble Shepard not of Royal Blood.

 I am aware that some of the arguments against them being actually Brother and Sister could be explained away by them being half siblings, same father and different mothers.
-But my ultimate conclusion remains the same as it was in those posts.
+But my ultimate conclusion remains the same as it was in those posts, largely because I see no evidence of the Beloved being Royalty.

 The key factor is Song of Solomon Chapter 8 Verse 1.
 This verse tells at a few things.